Home

 A handmade sign advertising Pell’s Fish and Lobster market, placed in the bed of a 1960 International B-120 pickup truck.

-Pell's Fish Market with 1961 Pontiac Catalina, ca. 1961
+Pell's Fish Market with 1961 Pontiac Catalina

-Pell's Fish Market with 1961 Pontiac Catalina, ca. 1961
+Pell's Fish Market with 1961 Pontiac Catalina

-Pell’s Fish Market with Pontiac Catalina, ca. 1961
+Pell’s Fish Market with Pontiac Catalina

 Gelatin DOP print